 Flea collars were specifically invented for dogs that reside in environments where they are exposed to fleas.
 In as much as they are a popular item for dog owners, not many understand how they work.
-The best flea collar for dogs are much touted for their preventative ability but not curative.
 However, with the ever innovative medical field at its best, the flea collars are slowly falling out of favor.
 Nevertheless, this product is here to stay.

 How Does the Flea Collars Work?